 Home to more than 2,000 animals of around 233 species, the Detroit Zoo is composed of a number of exhibits.
 Some of the major exhibits include the Polk Penguin Conservation Center, Arctic Ring of Life, Australian Outback Adventure, Great Apes of Harambe, and more.
 The Polk Penguin Conservation Center is notable for being the largest center for penguins in the world.

 One of the unique experiences available at the Detroit Zoo is the Giraffe Encounter, which allows guests to feed giraffes from a platform that extends into the habitat.

 Admission prices for the Detroit Zoo vary and are available for $14-19 for adults and $10-15 for children of 2–18 years with advance purchase online.
 Tickets are also sold at the gate each day, but numbers are limited.

 10. Henry Dooly Zoo

 Official Website: Henry Dooly Zoo

-The Henry Dooly Zoo in Omaha, Nebraska is the largest in the state and the eighth-largest in the US.
+The Henry Dooly Zoo in Omaha, Nebraska is the largest in the state and the tenth-largest in the US.
 The zoo was opened in 1894 and gets an average of about two million visitors each year.
 Originally named Riverview Park Zoo, the name was changed in 1963 when Margaret Doorly donated $750,000 and requested that it be renamed in honor of her late husband.